MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/3/index.md

 {{< quizdown >}}

-### 1. Which of the following best describes a closed-end fund’s share structure?
+### Which of the following best describes a closed-end fund’s share structure?

 - [ ] Shares are continuously issued and redeemed at Net Asset Value.
 - [x] A fixed number of shares are issued through an initial public offering.
 - [ ] Shares are always traded at par value.
 - [ ] Shares automatically convert to open-end after five years.

-> **Explanation:** Closed-end funds issue a finite number of shares during an IPO, unlike open-end funds that continuously issue and redeem units.
+> **Explanation:**( Closed-end funds issue a finite number of shares during an IPO, unlike open-end funds that continuously issue and redeem units.)

----

-### 2. When a closed-end fund is trading at a discount, this implies which of the following?
+### When a closed-end fund is trading at a discount, this implies which of the following?

 - [ ] The fund’s NAV is lower than its market price.
 - [ ]